 This quote is from a circular issued by our governing body the Nursing and Midwifery Council (NMC) as guidance for mothers and midwives attending home births.

-I am able to be your professional birth companion wherever you give birth.
+I am able to provide professional birth support wherever you give birth.

 Emergencies are rare in normal childbirth.
 If a transfer to hospital is needed it is most likely because the labour has slowed down.
-All transfers will ultimately be your decision after my recommendation.
+All transfers will ultimately be your decision after discussion.
 There is usually time to discuss the reasons for possible transfer.
-I will of course accompany you to hospital if a transfer is necessary.

 What if something goes wrong?